[Solved] Windows 10 Fall Creators Update won’t install

 - Now, go to Advanced options

-- Make sure to set the option for deferring updates to 0
+- Make sure to set the option for deferring updates to default (Select date option).

-Same goes for metered connection.
-Users of mostly Anniversary Update can set their internet connection to metered in order to block the Fall Creators Update from installing on their computers.
+The same goes for a metered connection.
+Users can set their Internet connection to metered in order to block certain updates from installing on their computers.

-So, if you want to install the update after all, you have to make sure your internet isn’t set to metered.
+So, if you want to install the update, after all, you have to make sure your Internet isn’t set to metered.
 This applies to both WiFi and wired Ethernet connections.
-Here’s how to disable metered connection in Windows 10:
+Here’s how to disable the metered connection in Windows 10:

 - Go to Settings > Network & Internet